ARM-software/arm-trusted-firmware/docs/porting-guide.md

 In the ARM FVP port, it zeros out the ZI section, enables the system level implementation of the generic timer counter and initializes the console.

+This function is also responsible for initializing the storage abstraction layer which is used to load further bootloader images.

 This function helps fulfill requirement 5 above.